dvrpc/pff-data-manager/army_corps/readme.md

 - Export the Excel file as a csv and use the insert_csv command to insert the rows into the army_corps.principal_ports table.

 ## CLI Commands (note the use of dashes rather than underscores):
-- insert-csv [path] [table_name] - inserts an arbitrary csv file into an exisitng sql table given the path to the csv and the sql table name (including schema name).
-Used in army_corps.principal_ports procedure.
-Assumes table and all CSV columns already exist on the server and are of the proper type.
+- insert_principal_ports [path] - inserts a csv file into the army_corps.principal_ports table.
+Assumes table and all CSV columns already exist on the server, have mathcing names, and are of the proper type.
 - load-port-tonnage [folder] - loops through .xlsx files in the specified directory and inserts the contents into the army_corps.port_tonnage table